razetime/razetime.github.io/blog/_posts/2023-03-02-mob-psycho.md

 life.
 Mob, a tiny teenager with a terrible haircut is the guy we're looking at, and the very first scene we see is of him being exploited by a fake psychic.
 One of Mob's greatest weaknesses, just like any teenager is his lack of experience with people.
-In a different story Mob might have developed a sad, cynical view of the world, but like in most of ONE's work, the people Mob encoters in his daily life tend not to be explicitly antagonistic in nature.
+In a different story Mob might have developed a sad, cynical view of the world, but like in most of ONE's work, the people Mob encounters in his daily life tend not to be explicitly antagonistic in nature.

 Mob is a stoic, stubborn kind of fool in that he refuses to be practical even when the situation demands it.
 He always stubornly follows his own logic int he face of reality, and luckily his powers are enough to pull him through most situations.